-The Salzburg program is based on the philosophy that classes are greatly enriched by on-site study.
-A unique feature of the Salzburg Semester has always been the group travel.
-Students take local excursions to the Salzkammergut (the famous lake district) and Hallstatt (site of the oldest salt mines in the region) to illustrate Austrian culture.
-A long weekend in Vienna is the first of three faculty-led excursions.The second excursion offers the opportunity to examine cultural developments in Italy.
-Students tour Venice, explore the treasures of Rome, visit tranquil Assisi, and end the tour in the Renaissance marvel of Florence.
-Later in the semester, students traverse through the Balkans.
-As they travel within the historical remnants of the old Austro-Hungarian Empire, students explore former Yugoslavia, a region still recovering from the atrocities of the Balkan War; including Bosnia (Sarajevo and Mostar), Croatia, and Slovenia.
-All expenses associated with these major field trips are included in the comprehensive program fee.
+The Salzburg program is based on the understanding that classes are greatly enriched by on-site study.
+Another significant aspect of the Salzburg Semester has always been the group travel.
+Students explore the city and surroundings of Salzburg for a closer look at Austrian culture and history.
+A long weekend in Vienna, peelilng back the layers of a modern democratic capital and the historic center of an empire, is the first of three faculty-led excursions.The second excursion offers the opportunity to examine cultural developments in Italy, whether Byzantine influence in Venice, the ancient or Baroque facets of Rome, Medieval art and architechture in Assisi, or Renaissance Florence.
+Later in the semester, students traverse the Balkans.
+Travelling within the historical span of the Austro-Hungarian Empire, students learn about former Yugoslavia and how recent and longer histories shape contemporary life in Bosnia and Herzegovina, Croatia, and Serbia.

 All expenses associated with group travel are covered by the comprehensive program fee.
 Regular meal service and weekend stipends make living in Salzburg affordable.
 Student and staff-led outdoor programming is subsidized to encourage regional travel and immersion in local culture.
 Assistance with the costs of independent travel is available--inquire with the Salzburg Director.

 The Salzburg Semester Student Handbook contains important information and details about your semester.
 The handbook is available for download here.